According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 How to fix it

 The solution is simple: Replace the power supply.
 Replacing your power supply with something more capable and of better quality will ensure your graphics card will operate more happily.

-Of course, having the correct wattage power supply helps the rest of your computer’s parts running happily when the graphics card is working at a safe full potential.
+Of course, having the correct wattage power supply helps the rest of your computer’s parts run happily when the graphics card is working at its full potential.

 Check the GPU temperature whenever you think the graphics card is unusually hot.
-It’s especially true when receiving a new computer, or making any changes to your existing computer system, hardware, or software.
+It’s especially true when receiving a new computer or changing your existing computer system, hardware, or software.

 Check for each of the ten reasons in this guide.
 Then, choose the recommended solutions only after a thorough diagnosis.
 Do not rule out concurrent issues.

 If you don’t find any evident cause of GPU overheating, something could be wrong with the graphics card itself.
 Use your warranty if available.
 Contact an expert technician otherwise.